signalapp/libsignal/CODING_GUIDELINES.md

     Low-level objects like ServiceId and ProtocolAddress do not follow this rule; instead, they stringify in fixed formats that are easy to filter from higher-level logs en masse.

+- **Logs should be kept minimal on success paths**.
+It's harder to find significant information in a sea of "operation succeeded!", and in the worst case we'd hit the log size limit sooner.
+(Clients only keep a few days of logs, and they'll keep even less if the recent logs are taking up too much space.)
+Even on failure paths, consider how much will end up in client logs, and if it'll be redundant with a higher-level log.
+Especially when logging in a loop.
+But don't go too far: it's important to know when certain events happen in relation to earlier or later failures.

+    As with the previous rule, this does not apply to the "debug" and "verbose" log levels, which are turned off at compile time in our client library release builds.

 # Rust